It’s mid-1942. You’re a crew member on an oiler in the US Navy.

 Japan lost around 3,000 men and several hundred planes, and this played a major role in forcing Japan to give up their ambitions of conquering the Pacific; in forcing them to fall back into a defensive position.

-However, though the US’s victory here drastically changed the course of the Second World War, many theorize that it would likely not have been possible were it not for their smaller Coral Sea victory; for despite Admiral Isoroku Yamamoto’s confidence that the Japanese Imperial Navy’s forces outnumbered those of the US navy, the damage endured by the Japanese Navy at the Battle of the Coral Sea (particularly to the aircraft carriers Shōkaku and Zuikaku, which were, as a result of their damage, both unavailable for service at the Battle of Midway) lent American forces an advantage that, many argue, ultimately was to thank for their victory.
+However, though the US’s victory here drastically changed the course of the Second World War, many theorize that it would likely not have been possible were it not for their smaller Coral Sea victory; for despite Admiral Isoroku Yamamoto’s (Commander-in-chief of combined Japanese fleet, who was the best Japanese naval strategist in World War II) confidence that the Japanese naval power outnumbered that of the US navy, the damage endured by the Japanese Navy at the Battle of the Coral Sea (particularly to the aircraft carriers Shōkaku and Zuikaku, which were, as a result of their damage, both unavailable for service at the Battle of Midway) lent American forces an advantage that, many argue, ultimately was to thank for their victory.

 More than this, however, the Battle of Coral Sea also represented another important landmark, not just in World War II, but in the history of battle in general.